When is the Best Time to See Whales in Alaska?

 Fin whale spotted at Resurrection Bay, Seward, Alaska | Diego Delso, delso.photo, License CC-BY-SA

-Although some people claim they can clearly see whales from beaches by Resurrection Bay, it’s still highly recommended you book a boat tour to enjoy the best views.
+Although some people claim they can see whales from beaches by Resurrection Bay, booking a boat tour to enjoy the best views is still highly recommended.

 Since whales so reliably travel to Resurrection Bay’s waters, tour companies frequently share info on sightings with each other to ensure visitors see plenty of whales on their trip.